F-gases in the PFAS restriction file

 The dossier was submitted on January 13th, by the authorities of Denmark, Germany, Norway, Sweden, and The Netherlands.

-On March 22nd, ECHA will open a public consultation to collect information from all interested parties: this is your chance to make your voice heard!
+On March 22nd, ECHA opened a public consultation to collect information from all interested parties: this is your chance to make your voice heard!

 ECHA will be looking for information about chemical properties of PFAS as well as on the socioeconomic impact of a possible restriction (more information: ECHA website).